 Gallows Humor: Leading to possibly his only funny moment in the entire film.

 Sarris: (shows the head of his lieutenant mounted on a stick) Better than my lieutenant!

-- Genre Savvy: Being a real alien overlord, the actors of the show have a very difficult time dealing with him because he's actually competent and intelligent.
+Genre Savvy: Being a real alien overlord, the actors of the show have a very difficult time dealing with him because he's actually competent and intelligent.
 Really, the only two mistakes he makes are assuming the actors and Thermians are too emotionally broken to stop the ship's self-destruct sequence, and not realizing the Protector was dragging a field of magnetic mines towards his ship.
 When he finally sees the "historical documents", Sarris immediately realizes what's happened and has a jolly laugh over it, then forces Jason to tell Mathesar the truth, knowing the revelation will break his spirit harder than anything Sarris himself could ever do.

-- Handicapped Badass: He's horribly cruel and very depraved, but the guy is a good straight-up fighter in spite of lacking one eye.
+Handicapped Badass: He's horribly cruel and very depraved, but the guy is a good straight-up fighter in spite of lacking one eye.

 The leader of the Thermians, though he steps back to let Jason lead.
 He and his other people are completely ignorant of any type of falsehood, including fictionalized entertainment, and thus they have no idea that Galaxy Quest was just a TV show.